Managing Adolescent Anxiety

 When it comes to understanding and managing adolescent anxiety, it's important to differentiate between normal anxiety and anxiety disorders.
 Anxiety is a normal part of life and can affect anyone.
 It can arise in response to stressful situations, such as exams, social events, or personal challenges.
 However, if anxiety becomes overwhelming, persistent, and interferes with daily functioning, it may be a sign of an anxiety disorder.

-Normal vs. Disorder
+Normal vs. Disorders

 Normal anxiety is a temporary emotional response to stress or uncertainty.
 It often subsides once the stressor has passed or the individual adapts to the situation.
 This type of anxiety can even be beneficial, as it helps individuals stay alert and focused in challenging situations.